bjornbytes/lovr-docs/guides/Moonscript_Yuescript.md

 ### Yuescript

-Yuescript comes also (beside the standalone executable) in form of a Lua-clib binary.
+Yuescript comes also (beside the standalone executable) in form of a Lua c library.
 You need to ship a different one for each operating system you want to support.

 The Yuescript compiler takes care of the line-number translation,